wso2/kubernetes-ei/scalable-integrator/test/README.md

 # Kubernetes Test Resources for deployment of Integrator profile of WSO2 Enterprise Integrator

 Kubernetes Test Resources for WSO2 Enterprise Integrator contains artifacts, which can be used to test the core<br>
-Kubernetes resources provided for deployment of a "scalable" unit of WSO2 Enterprise Integrator's Integrator profile.
+Kubernetes resources provided for a clustered deployment of WSO2 Enterprise Integrator's Integrator profile.

 ## Prerequisites